Polynomial-Time Classical Simulation of Noisy Quantum Circuits with Naturally Fault-Tolerant Gates: Introduction

-In this work, we develop a classical simulation algorithm for noisy Clifford and IQP + CNOT circuits with any product-state input and final single-qubit measurements in any basis.
-Applied to geometrically local circuits, our algorithm is efficient at low circuit depths above a \emph{constant threshold} that depends on the noise rate (we assume single-qubit depolarizing channels after every circuit layer), and is efficient for \textit{all} circuits in this class.
-Importantly, our results hold even if the magic input states are perfect.
-Our results thus provide strong evidence that in order to achieve quantum advantage with realistically noisy circuits an additional ingredient is required such as non-Clifford mid-circuit gates, intermediate measurement, or a supply of fresh qubits.
-Our techniques improve upon the simulation methods of \cite{bremner_achieving_2017, gao_efficient_2018,aharonov_polynomial-time_2023}, which require at least logarithmic circuit depth and only work for typical circuit instances, although we assume a restricted circuit model.
-The only prior work achieving both properties (worst-case and constant-depth simulability) is Ref.~\cite{rajakumar_polynomial-time_2024}, which restricts to purely diagonal IQP circuits.
+We develop a classical algorithm for sampling from the output of these circuit families when they are subject to mid-circuit depolarizing noise.
+Applied to geometrically local circuits, our algorithm is efficient at circuit depths above a \emph{constant threshold} that depends on the noise rate and is efficient for \textit{all} circuits in this class.
+Our results demonstrate that in order to achieve scalable quantum advantage with realistically noisy circuits, an additional ingredient is required such as a universal set of mid-circuit gates, intermediate measurements, or a supply of fresh qubits.